Questions & Answers: The European Peace Facility

 The EPF will be financed through contributions by EU Member States based on a Gross National Income distribution key.

-The EPF is an off-budget fund that covers costs that cannot be covered under the EU budget.
+The EPF is an off-budget fund that covers costs that are currently not covered under the EU budget.
 Other defence-related instruments under the MFF (such as the European Defence Fund) will contribute to develop Member States defence capabilities and thereby increase their overall capability.

-On a day-to-day basis, an EPF Committee, composed of Member States representatives and chaired by a representative of the High Representative, will manage the EPF, in particular budgets and accounts.
+An EPF Committee composed of Member States representatives will manage the EPF, in particular budgets and accounts.

 The EPF would simplify and streamline previously different funding arrangements.
 Actions funded by the Facility will be decided by the Council or the Political and Security Committee, acting by unanimity on the basis of proposals from the High Representative.

 All actions under the EPF will be undertaken in full respect of obligations under international law, in particular human rights and international humanitarian law.
-Oversight mechanisms will be established as appropriate.
+Oversight mechanisms will be established.